romankuchin/ica0002-2023/12-docker/README.md

 You will also need to install another package to allow Ansible to manage Docker resources.
-The package name is `python3-docker`, it is a Python library that allows Ansible modules to execute Docker commands and manage your Docker resources.
+The package name is `python3-docker`, it is a Python library that allows Ansible modules to execute Docker commands and manages your Docker resources.

 Ensure that the Docker daemon is running and is enabled to start on system boot.